AI Documentary Maker: Complete Guide

 - Speed and volume: Producing a video per day is feasible, enabling content strategies requiring a large team traditionally.

-- Accessibility: Anyone with a computer and ~$26 can produce a documentary.
+- Accessibility: Anyone with a computer and a $149/mo subscription can produce documentary-quality videos.
 The democratization of filmmaking is profound.

 Where AI Falls Short